ilovehotcakes/VLAD-in-OpenCV/README.md

 ## Usage
-+ Use the build script to build the program
++ Use the build script to build the program.
+Depending on the version of your OpenCV and the config, you might need to point to the correct OpenCV file in the build script

 + Modify the list.txt to decide which files to compute